peterboyer/adt/README.md

 Light.On({ intensity: 100 });
 Light.Off();

+// or instantiated with Enum.value ...
+const light: Light = Enum.value("On", { intensity: 100 })

 // or manually instantiated with type ... const light: Light = { _type: "On", intensity: 100 };
 ```